Sunday, December 23, 2007

 “Ha!
 Drown and die you little bastards!”
 I’d yell at them.

 Finally, it was straight to the shower, where I gave “naked Me” a full visual and tactile inspection.
 During this “final phase,” at least once or twice a week, I’d still find a deer tick or two hanging off me with their little heads firmly buried under the skin.
 And that was despite all my defenses—the two kinds of repellant and all the clothing with all the openings virtually sealed.

-stationed there on the base with me once told me that he and some of his mates would go through countless cans of the noxious bug poison on every trip to the field.
+A combat controller stationed there on the base with me once told me that he and some of his mates would go through countless cans of the noxious bug poison on every trip to the field.
 They found that the repellant didn’t work so well, especially against chiggers and ticks, so out of desperation, after hearing that wearing pantyhose was the best protection, they tried it out.
-These fellows pride themselves on being tough macho guys, so I can’t verify this myth; but I wouldn’t blame them a bit for wearing women’s under things if it works; for the damage that ticks and chiggers can cause is not only maddening when itching is involved, but deadly, when Lyme Disease
+These fellows pride themselves on being tough macho guys, so I can’t verify this myth; but I wouldn’t blame them a bit for wearing women’s under things if it works; for the damage that ticks and chiggers can cause is not only maddening when itching is involved, but deadly, when Lyme Disease is the outcome.

 Once, I found a particularly deeply imbedded tick in the depths of an armpit.
 I failed in trying to remove it with its head still attached to its blood-engorged body.
 Unfortunately, the decapitated head stayed in and caused a horrible infection.
 The site of the bite swelled up and turned several shades of blue, yellow, red and black, all in concentric rings with the outer ring reaching a diameter of two or three inches.
 The lymph nodes in my neck and armpit blew up as big as golf balls and hurt something fierce.
 I finally relented and went to the clinic for antibiotics.
 I’m still not sure that I didn’t catch Lyme Disease, because I’ve had problems off and on ever since.